Mihail5412/Unity-Android-Files-Opener/README.md

 # Unity-Android-Files-Opener
- Unity Android Files Opener allows your android application to open files on local drive with API Level 24 or higher.
+ Unity Android Files Opener allows your android application to open files on local drive with (including API Level 24 or higher).

 ## Requirements
  Unity Editor 5 or newer